zeinmahfouz/quantum-ship-lock-scheduling/README.md

 - A problem Hamiltonian encoding the cost function
 - A mixing Hamiltonian that facilitates exploration of the solution space

 The algorithm parameters are optimized classically to maximize the probability of measuring optimal or near-optimal solutions.
+QAOA is particularly well-suited for NISQ (Noisy Intermediate-Scale Quantum) devices due to its relatively shallow circuit depth.

 ### Quadratic Unconstrained Binary Optimization (QUBO)